 I’m sitting in the kitchen of a man who says he’s died three times.
 Four, if you count an 85-year prison sentence he tells me he received at the age of 12.

-There’s doesn’t seem to be any good reason Shawn Hubbard should be sitting here, but somehow he dodged every bullet.
+There is no good reason Shawn Hubbard should be sitting here, but somehow he dodged every bullet.
 And now he’s across the table from me, and I’m looking into his intense brown eyes beneath the perfectly trimmed Mohawk running along the crown of his head as he tells me that he’s a second lieutenant in New Orleans’ Gypsy Wolf Pack, and that the house is well-stocked with weapons, and that he and his friends could take probably 60 attackers before succumbing themselves, and for a split second, as his girlfriend — busy making a birthday cake for their nanny — pulls a hot skillet out of the oven, I’m visited by a sudden vision of her driving its searing iron mass through the all-too-flimsy wall of my right temple.

 An hour later I’m eating a big alligator sausage on a slice of Bunny Bread.
 Fourteen hundred dollars’ worth of meat — purchased entirely with food stamps — sizzles on a cinder-block grill the size of a Volkswagen Beetle, and a dozen odd-looking people sit in dingy plastic chairs swilling beers, smoking pot, petting a series of sleepy pit bulls and admiring the tiny pink child bouncing in a Johnny jumper just above the center of the dirt yard.